WELCOME TO THE KENDAL & DISTRICT METAL DETECTING CLUB

-Since then the club has gone from strength to strength and membership now stands at 55 with more people joining monthly.
-Since the closure of the Cock and Dolphin regular meetings are now held at The Cross Keys, Milnthorpe on the last Thursday in the month, doors open at 7.30pm and the meeting starts at 8pm, we are a small friendly bunch, visitors and prospective members are always welcome.
-Any one can join the club, but it is asked that children be accompanied.
+Since then the club has gone from strength to strength and membership now stands at 83 with more people joining monthly.
+Since the closure of the Cock and Dolphin regular meetings are now held at The Holme Social Club, Carnforth, LA6 1RB on the last Thursday in the month, doors open at 7.30pm and the meeting starts at 8pm, we are a small friendly bunch, visitors and prospective members are always welcome.
+Anyone can join the club, but it is asked that children be accompanied.

 The club in detail

-Membership is £15 per year, this includes the £8 for membership to the National Council for Metal Detecting (NCMD) which covers all paid up members third party insurance cover of £2,000,000.
+Single Membership is £20 per year, Joint/Family Membership is £35 a year is this includes the £8 for membership to the National Council for Metal Detecting (NCMD) which covers all paid up members third party insurance cover of £10,000,000.

 Finds from the previous month are brought to the meeting and a small competition is held, there is a friendly rivalry between members to bring in the best find.
 The competition is split into four categories.
 Pre 1600 Artefacts / Pre 1662 coin / Post 1600 Artefacts / Post 1662 coin.

 From the winner of each of these four categories a “Find of the Month” is chosen, the winner is awarded a certificate of merit for this achievement and a trophy is awarded at the end of the year to the detectorist who has accrued most points.